We’ve all heard the neat little piece of romantic advice: 'If he wanted to, he would.'

 However, there is the probable risk that TV and movies have given us unrealistic expectations of romantic gestures.
 The reality is that these gestures don't have to be massive.
 So, it's important we keep our expectations realistic.

-Nevertheless, if your guy in question isn't showing basic gestures of care, interest, and respect, then there might be a bitter pill to swallow at some point soon.
+- If your guy isn't showing basic gestures of care, interest, and respect, then there might be a bitter pill to swallow at some point soon.

 But let's not jump to conclusions.
 There are many reasons why guys stop making an effort, and it doesn't always mean that they're not interested in having a happy relationship with you.
-We'll go over these reasons now.
-Here's what you can expect:
+We'll go over these reasons now:

 - If He Wanted To, He Would: Situationships

 - If He Wanted To, He Would: Relationships

 - If He Wanted To, He Would: Mental Health

 Whatever situation you’re in, you’re here because you want to see actions, and you don’t understand why you’re not seeing them.
 So let’s break it down.